 Diabetic retinopathy, which impacts the blood vessels in the retina, is the most common cause of vision loss among people with diabetes.
 It’s also the leading cause of vision impairment and blindness among working-age adults, according to the National Eye Institute.
 1

 There are usually no symptoms in the early stages of diabetic retinopathy, so your vision may not be affected until the disease becomes severe.

 - Affect only one eye

-- Last more than a few days
+- Last more than a day

 - Are not associated with a change in blood sugar

-If you have diabetes it is important to have regular comprehensive eye exams to reduce your risk of permanent damage from diabetic retinopathy.
+If you have diabetes, it is important to have regular, comprehensive eye exams to reduce your risk of permanent damage from diabetic retinopathy.

 To schedule an appointment with Dr. Benaim in Jupiter, Fla., please contact us at 561-747-7777.